 Psychodynamic therapy grew out of the practices of Sigmund Freud and commonly holds that our childhood history shapes our personality.
 It is a form of psychoanalysis which attempts to uncover unconscious thoughts or desires that are affecting mood and behaviour as well as explore a whole range of conscious self limiting emotions and beliefs.
 It is often used to help overcome symptoms of depression or mood disorders.
 In a report covered in the American Psychologist in 2010 which looked at studies on psycho-dynamic therapy and depression, it showed that not only is this therapy as effective as other evidence based therapies such as CBT, yet had longer lasting benefits.

 The dynamics of couple therapy are often more complex than individual therapy.
-As such, the skills of a trained couple therapist are, I feel, imperative to help you better deal with a complex range dynamics which present themselves during the course of couples therapy.
+As such, the skills of a trained couple therapist are, imperative to help you better deal with a complex range dynamics which often present themselves during the course of couple therapy.

-What is Solution Focused Therapy?
+Solution Focused Therapy

 Solution Focused Therapy focuses on solutions rather than problems and is goal orientated.
 It focuses on what is possible and changeable.
 This therapy can be useful for clients who are goal oriented and looking to change a particular aspect of their life.
 It is an approach I often use when contracting to work short term.

-Usually you will have ruled out with your GP or medical consultant any physiological reason for your current sexual issue.
+Usually you will have ruled out with your GP or medical consultant any physiological reason for your current sexual issue

 Psycho-sexual symptoms commonly derive from psychological or cultural origins.
 They may arise due to a guilty conscience, fear, stress, worry, depression, emotional/mental trauma, conflicts between religious or family values expectations or poor early sex education.
 Many of these things and more can cause confusion and shame, sometimes leaving you feeling as if sex is dirty.
 Difficulties in your relationships, including power struggles, control issues and unresolved anger can also manifest into sexually related issues.